Bede is an artist with a long time interest in history and theology.

 Fr.
 Władysław Lohn, S.J.

-In April of that year, He gave detailed testimony at the Nuremberg Trials.
+In April of that year, Höss gave detailed testimony at the Nuremberg Trials.
 As his crimes transpired in Poland, the British handed him over to their authorities on May 25, 1946.
 The Polish asked him to write his memoirs until his trial, which occurred in March of 1947.
 The Polish Tribunal in Warsaw found him guilty and sent him on April 2 to Wadowice, Poland, to await his execution.
-In a strange irony, Wadowice is the birthplace of Karol Wojtyła, the future Pope St. John Paul II, one of history's great defenders of human dignity and advocate of God's merciful love to sinners.
+In a strange irony, Wadowice is the birthplace of Karol Wojtyła, the future Pope St. John Paul II, one of history's great defenders of human dignity and advocate of God's mercy toward the fallen.

 Höss feared not death but torture, which he felt certain to receive at the hands of his Polish captors.
 After all, Auschwitz was in Poland.
 He was wholly confounded when he met with kindness instead.
 "I have to confess that I never would have expected to be treated so decently and so kindly in a Polish prison.”
 The fact that several of the guards showed him their tattoos from Auschwitz further put him to shame.
 If persons whom he had caused such suffering could forgive him, then perhaps God could forgive him as well.
 A light opened in his mind; apathy evolved into deep-seated repentance and trust in God.

 It is significant that he recognized the true gravity of his crimes through the kindness of the Polish guards.
 His soul responded to a ray of love.
-Nazi ideology taught him that Poles were sub-human.
-Now he understood the dignity of persons whom he caused to suffer.
+Nazi ideology taught him that Poles were sub-human and little better than cattle.
+Now he clearly understood the dignity of persons whom he caused to suffer terribly.